Plain English Summary

 Who can participate?

-Patients over the age of 65 with respiratory disease and a small number of their carers/health care professionals can take part if they meet the inclusion and exclusion criteria.
+Patients over the age of 55 with respiratory disease/severe state multi-morbidity and a small number of their carers/healthcare professionals can take part if they meet the inclusion and exclusion criteria.

 What does the study involve?

-The study involves two stages.
-Stage one is a randomised controlled trial of Care as Usual versus an intervention of a Palliative Care Needs Assessment (400 participants across the 5 sites).
-Stage 2 is five different site based pilot interventions or care as usual.
-These interventions are largely focused on remote delivery of supportive/quality of life interventions.
+The study involves a randomised controlled trial of Care as Usual versus an intervention of a Palliative Care Needs Assessment (400 participants across the 4 sites).
+There is an additional Service Evaluation stage where four different site-based pilot interventions are evaluated.
+These interventions are largely focused on the remote delivery of supportive/quality-of-life interventions).

 What are the possible benefits and risks of participating?

-Possible benefits of taking part are (if engaging with the interventions) receiving improved focus on patient needs, and if in Stage 2 being offered online support.
+Possible benefits of taking part are (if engaging with the interventions) receiving improved focus on patient needs.

 Where is the study run from?